munki/bootstrappr/README.md

 Bootstrappr will check that script filenames end with the `.sh` extension and have the executable bit set.
 Other files will be ignored.

+Bootstrappr passes the selected volume in the _first_ argument `$1` to scripts.
+(This is different from installation scripts in packages.)

 Keep in mind that the Recovery system does not have the same set of tools available the full macOS has. `Python`, `ruby`, `zsh`, `osascript`, `systemsetup`, `networksetup` and many others are *not* available in the Recovery system, write your scripts accordingly.
 Using `bash` for your scripts is the safest choice.

 If in doubt boot to Recovery and test.